krishnaV487/Sakila-DB-Backend/README.md

 # Sakila DB Flask Backend
-Uses Sakila DB on MySQL and provides api to show and search data taht can be used by a frontend.
+Uses FLASK on Sakila MySQL database and provides api to show and search data taht can be used by a frontend.
+Sakila DB provides a pre-made movie distribution MySQL DB.

 ## Description

 NJIT CS490 individual project:
-Using Flask to create a backend, this would be the application tier that will interact with data tier (Sakila DB) and provide API that can be used by the Presentation tier.
+Using Flask to create a backend, this would be the application tier that will interact with data tier (Sakila DB) and provide API that can be used by the Presentation tier (uses REACT.JS).

 ## Getting Started